 She elaborated, “Because I’m so busy and on-the-go, that conversation inspired me to find my own, and, this rotation has changed the way I cook.”
 She discovered that enjoying a delicious home-cooked meal in the evening is the secret for finding the single rhythm of life in the kitchen.

 Taking a Break at the Table Is A Good Thing for the Single Lifestyle

 Hannah believes that knowing how to cook is crucial for many reasons.

-She said “I think that cooking for yourself has so many benefits and it motivates me to make time for it.
+She says, “I think that cooking for yourself has so many benefits and it motivates me to make time for it.
 The reward of cooking for yourself is your tasty creation that costs way less than eating out.
 Cooking is an important skill for everyone to know and learn.
 It forces us to slow down a little bit.”

 Hannah knows the important of finding the single rhythm of life in the kitchen.